-The 2021 IDG Digital Business study analyzed data an IDG online questionnaire given to 607 IT decision-makers between May and June 2021.
+The Foundry Digital Business 2021 study was previoulsy released under the IDG Communications, Inc. brand.
+The study analyzed data from an online questionnaire given to 607 IT decision-makers between May and June 2021.
 All survey respondents are involved in the purchase process for major IT or security products and services and are at companies that have at least some digital business plans.
 Respondents represent companies in North America (49%), with some in the Asia-Pacific region (27%) and in EMEA (24%).
 These companies come from a variety of industries, including technology, manufacturing, financial services, professional services, education, government, and healthcare.
 The average company has 14,247 employees.